code-kern-ai/bricks/classifiers/reference_quality/tiktoken_length_classifier/code_snippet_common.md

 def tiktoken_length_classifier(text: str, encoding_name: str = "cl100k_base") -> str:
     """
     @param text: text you want to classify
+    @param encoding_name: Name of the OpenAI encoding model.
+Is cl100k_base by default for GPT-4 and GPT-3.5 encodings.
     @return: either 'short', 'medium' or 'long' depending on the amount of tokens in a text
     """
     encoding = tiktoken.get_encoding(encoding_name)